pydongery/blog/_posts/2025-03-14-ExpansionTricks.md

 }
 ```

 Returning a value is a little more involved.

-Let's first assume that the return types of all `F::operator()` specializations are either `void` or any copy constructible type.
-To delay initialization (and therefore avoid a default-constructibility requirement) the return object can be wrapped in a union.
+We already know that sooner or later a `F::operator()` specialization will return something other than a `void`.
+To avoid a default-constructibility requirement on the return type, the return object can be wrapped in a union.
+Note however that this will imply that the return type must be copy-constructible.

+This issue can also be worked around, but the primary point here is to see just how much code is required to _roughly_ emulate expansion statements.

 ```c++
 template <typename F>